Membrane Interface Probe (MIP)

-MIP technology is capable of sampling volatile organic compounds and some semi-volatile organic compounds from subsurface soil in the vadose and saturated zones.
+MIP technology is capable of sampling VOCs and some semi-VOCs from subsurface soil in the vadose and saturated zones.
 It is typically used to characterize hydrocarbon or solvent contamination.
 Its ability to rapidly locate and identify contaminants reduces uncertainty in management decisions associated with costly cleanup projects, such as those commonly involving source zones of dense non-aqueous phase liquid (DNAPL) and light non-aqueous phase liquid (LNAPL).
 EPA has developed a dynamic field process in which MIPs may be used to produce reliable estimates of the contaminated mass, which is crucial to achieving cost-effective cleanups.
 Additional information on the use of the dynamic field process is in Using Dynamic Field Activities for On-Site Decision Making: A Guide for Project Managers.

 Theory of Operation